imgntn/jBow/README.md

 - [x] reduce lag at shot (try a pool, try more specific selectors)
 - [x] when arrows collide, remove dynamic body and make them stick
+- [] sort out hand model vs. bow and arrow model rotations. pref with some pen and paper.
 - [] arrow rotation at shot should be front of bow
 - [] realistic trajectory -- rotate toward velocity. probably its own component.
 - [] add some targets